 There is so much to explore here: a vibrant art scene, incredible dining options for all budgets, great bars and nightlife, cultural enclaves from every corner of the earth, beautiful parks and beaches, and more.
 You might even spy a celebrity at the next table over, in town filming a movie; I once looked up from my desk and saw Drake shooting his Views album cover on the balcony across from me, which is the kind of peak-Toronto moment that will make you fall in love with this city.
 So, whether you only have 24 hours in Toronto, or you’re planning a few days of Toronto travel, read on to find something you’ll love here in Hogtown.

 This is one of Toronto’s most popular tourist destinations, so you’re bound to run into lines here.
-However, you really can’t beat the view from the top, and the CN Tower’s glass floor makes a perfect photo op.
+However, you really can’t beat the view of the Toronto skyline from the top, and the CN Tower’s glass floor makes a perfect photo op.
 Make a sunset visit to avoid the bigger tour groups, and watch the city lights come alive from above.
+It’s one of the must-see places when visiting Toronto which is why we’ve added it as number 1!

 - West-end fave Superpoint Pizza on Ossington Avenue (and definitely get the spicy Hawaiian)